Design

 What do players do?

-Each episode is self-contained and consists of multiple 'linears', typically three per event, which are optional for characters to join.
+Each episode is self-contained and consists of multiple 'linears', typically one every 45 minutes or so, which are optional for characters to join.
 Some linears need more or fewer characters to complete and we'll try to signpost this.

-These linears are usually offered to the characters by in-game 'patrons' but they can also be generated by player action or specific requests.
+These linears are usually offered to the characters by in-game 'patrons' but they can also be generated in response to player actions or specific, direct requests.

 There is a general assumption of 'rolling consequences' to generate story ideas.
 When a missile is accidentally set off it is going to land somewhere.